-People often complain about these not actually sticking well, but it’s all in applying them correctly.
+People sometimes comment about these not sticking well, but it’s all in applying them correctly.
 Here’s how to apply stick-on magnifying lenses.

 1. Determine what magnifying prescription you need.
 Use our diopter test to determine what strength reading glasses you need.

 2. Using warm, clean, and soap-less water, clean both sides of your glasses lenses.

 3. Set your glasses lens-down and pool some warm water inside each lens.

 4. Grab a ruler and determine the best positioning for each magnifying lens; they should be roughly 2 ½ inches apart.

 5. In one hand, hold one magnifying lens, curve down.
 Place the magnifying lens on the glasses lens so the curve is near the bottom of the frame.
 Repeat this with the other lens, remembering to keep them around 2 ½ inches apart.

 6. Dab off excess water with a lint-free towel.
 Refrain from wearing the glasses for 12 hours, the amount of time they need to thoroughly dry.